Spectral and scattering properties of quantum walks on homogenous trees of odd degree: Quantum walks on homogenous trees of odd degree

-To conclude, we list some interesting generalisations and problems left open by this work on quantum walks on homogeneous trees of degree $3:$ \begin{enumerate}[(i)] \item As mentioned in Remark \ref{rem_3_free}, it would be interesting to determine the initial subspaces $\H_0^\pm\subset\H_0$ on which the wave operators $W_\pm(U,U_0,J)$ are isometric.
-As for anisotropic quantum walks on $\Z$ \cite[Prop.~3.4]{RST_2019}, we expect these initial subspaces to be defined in terms of some asymptotic velocity operators for the operators $U_i=SC_i$ ($i=1,2,3$).
-However, on trees of degree $3$, there are no canonical position operators coming to mind allowing to define straightforwardly asymptotic velocity operators.
-So, one might have to do something new in order to determine the subspaces $\H_0^\pm$. \item It would be natural to extend the results presented here to the case of quantum walks on homogenous trees of arbitrary degree.
-Since most of our definitions could be extended to that more general setup, we expect that some of the results obtained here could also be established for homogenous trees of arbitrary degree. \item For evolution operators $U=SC$ with constant coin operator $C\in\U(3)$, it has been shown in \cite[Sec.~2]{JM_2014} that one can impose boundary conditions that restrict the configuration space of the quantum walker to a rooted tree of degree $3$, while preserving the unitarity of $U$.
-It would be interesting to generalise this restriction procedure to evolution operators with non-constant coin operators and determine which results of this paper still hold in that modified setup. \item In this work, we have treated coin operators that converge on each branch of $\Tau$ to a constant diagonal unitary matrix, whereas in the case of quantum walks on $\Z$ the authors of \cite{RST_2018,RST_2019} have covered coin operators that converge at infinity to general constant unitary matrices.
+\begin{enumerate}[(i)] \item As mentioned in Remark \ref{rem_3_free}, it would be interesting to determine the initial subspaces $\H_0^\pm\subset\H_0$ on which the wave operators $W_\pm(U,U_0,J)$ are isometric.
+As for anisotropic quantum walks on $\Z$ \cite[Prop.~3.4]{RST_2019}, we expect these subspaces to be defined in terms of some asymptotic velocity operators for the operators $U_i=SC_i$ ($i=1,\ldots,d$).
+However, on trees of odd degree $d\ge3$, there are no canonical position operators coming to mind allowing to define straightforwardly asymptotic velocity operators.
+So, one might have to do something new in order to determine the subspaces $\H_0^\pm$. \item It would be interesting to consider the case of quantum walks with coin operator converging at infinity to constant coins along partitions of the tree $\Tau$ different from the one considered here.
+In this first work on the topic, we used for simplicity the partition of $\Tau$ into its $d$ main branches, but many other more refined choices of partitions into subtrees are possible. \item In the case $d=3$, for evolution operators $U=SC$ with constant coin operator $C\in\U(3)$, it has been shown in \cite[Sec.~2]{JM_2014} that one can impose boundary conditions that restrict the configuration space of the quantum walker to a rooted tree, while preserving the unitarity of $U$.
+It would be interesting to generalise this restriction procedure to evolution operators with non-constant coin operators and determine which results of this paper still hold in that modified setup. \item In this work, we have treated coin operators that converge on each main branch of $\Tau$ to a constant diagonal unitary matrix, whereas in the case of quantum walks on $\Z$ the authors of \cite{RST_2018,RST_2019} have covered coin operators that converge at infinity to arbitrary constant unitary matrices.
 This is explained by the fact that on $\Tau$ there isn't any explicit Fourier transform allowing to diagonalise non-diagonal asymptotic operators.
 So, the construction of a conjugate operator based on the Fourier transform presented in \cite[Sec.~4.1]{RST_2018} is not possible here.
-That being said, each cyclic subspace of $\ell^2(\Tau)$ of the form $\overline{\Span}\{S_{ij}^n\delta_x\mid n\in\Z\}$ is isomorphic to $\ell^2(\Z)$, and thus admits a Fourier transform \cite[Lemma~2.2]{HJ_2014}.
-So, it would be worth investigating if these implicit Fourier transforms can be used to construct a conjugate operator suitable for quantum walks on $\Tau$ with coin operators converging on each branch of $\Tau$ to a general constant unitary matrix. \end{enumerate}
+That being said, each cyclic subspace of $\ell^2(\Tau)$ of the form $\overline{\Span}\{S_{i,j}^n\delta_x\mid n\in\Z\}$ is isomorphic to $\ell^2(\Z)$, and thus admits a Fourier transform \cite[Lemma~2.2]{HJ_2014}.
+Therefore, it would be worth investigating if these implicit Fourier transforms can be used to construct a conjugate operator suitable for quantum walks on $\Tau$ with coin operators converging on each main branch of $\Tau$ to an arbitrary constant unitary matrix. \end{enumerate}